 You’ll arrive at your destination, don’t worry.
 Don’t try to outmuscle your much larger cars.

-Given a large number of serious accidents litigated by any Salt Lake City car accidents attorney, it’s safe to assume many victims wore seatbelts.
+Given a large number of serious accidents litigated by any Salt Lake City car accident attorney, it’s safe to assume many victims wore seatbelts.

 Sure, we’re all guilty of wanting to get our lunch and return to work or speed home to meet family for dinner.
 As most fatal car accidents in Utah occur between 1:00 p.m., 4:00 p.m., and 5:00 p.m. on average, slapping that safety belt across your lap prior to leaving your office and driving within posted speed limits may not only prevent your death but save another’s life.